-rec variable meaning

-• NP Number of points along t he first direction
+$\operatorname{rec}$ variable meaning • NP Number of points along the first direction if non-3D system keyword to choose the type of grid on the non-periodic direction(s):

-if non- 3D system

-rid on the non-periodic direction(s):

-- ()

 SCALE RANGE

 length scales for non-periodic dimensions boundary for non-periodic dimensions (au)

 system

-• ZSCALE • ZMIN
+• ZSCALE • ZMIN • ZMAX

-• ZMIN • ZMAX
+• ZMAX

 system

-• YSCALE,ZSCALE
+• YSCALE,ZSCALE • YMIN,ZMIN

-YMIN,ZMIN YMAX,ZMAX
+• YMAX,ZMAX

-if 0D system
+system

 • XSCALE, YSCALE, ZSCALE • XMIN,YMIN,ZMIN

 • XMAX,YMAX,ZMAX

-The electronic charge [and spin density] (electron/bohr3) is computed at a regular 3-dimensional grid of points.
+The electronic charge [and spin density] (electron/bohr) is computed at a regular 3-dimensional grid of points.
 The grid is defined by the lattice vectors of the primitive unit cell and user defined extents in non-periodic directions.
 NP is the number of points along the first lattice vector (or XMAX-XMIN for a molecule).
 Equally spacing is used along the other vectors.
 Non-periodic extents may be specified as an explicit range (RANGE) or by scaling the extent defined by the atomic coordinates (SCALE).